 Several studies show that if a vaccinated person gets infected with COVID-19 (which is very rare and called a “breakthrough infection”), they have far less detectable virus in their system.
 That means they are less likely to spread infections to other people.

-You may consider yourself fully vaccinated two weeks after your second dose of the vaccine.
-People in the studies of the Comirnaty (Pfizer-BioNTech COVID-19) and Moderna vaccines had 95% protection from COVID-19 infection beginning 1-2 weeks after their second dose of the vaccine.
-Similar studies show that the Johnson and Johnson vaccine was 66% effective in preventing COVID-19 infection and highly effective in preventing hospitalization and death due to COVID-19.
+You may consider yourself fully vaccinated two weeks after your last dose of the vaccine (either two or three doses depending on your age and other factors).
+People in the studies of the Comirnaty (Pfizer-BioNTech COVID-19) and Moderna vaccines had significant protection from COVID-19 infection beginning 1-2 weeks after their final dose of the vaccine.

 We don’t know yet.
 The vaccine manufacturer will continue to monitor vaccine recipients for several months or more so that, over time, we will continue to get a better picture of how long the vaccine’s protection lasts.
 With this information, we will be better able to understand whether vaccines against COVID-19 will require annual dosing like influenza.